Judy Garland biography

 Actress and singer Judy Garland was born June 10, 1922, in Grand Rapids, Minnesota.
 Garland signed a movie contract with MGM at the age of 13.
 In 1939, she scored one of her greatest on-screen successes with The Wizard of Oz.
 In 1950, MGM dropped her from her contract.
 In the 1960s, Judy Garland spent more time as a singer than an actress.
 She died in 1969 of an accidental overdose.

-Actress and singer.
-Born Frances Ethel Gumm on June 10, 1922, in Grand Rapids, Minnesota.
-Judy Garland, the star of many classic musical films, was known for her tremendous talent and troubled life.
+Actress and singer Jude Garland was born Frances Ethel Gumm on June 10, 1922, in Grand Rapids, Minnesota.
+Garland, the star of many classic musical films, was known for her tremendous talent and troubled life.
 She started out in show business at an early age.
 The daughter of vaudeville professionals, she started her stage career as a child.

 Garland was called "Baby Gumm" and sang "Jingle Bells" at her first public performance at age of two and a half.
 With her two older sisters, Susie and Jimmie, Garland soon began performing as part of the Gumm Sisters.